 - Be a member of NRPA or a related professional organization; and

 - Attended official CAPRA training within the last 3 years.

-Visitors must be retrained every five years.
+Visitors must be retrained every three years.
 CAPRA Training Workshops are held annually at the NRPA Conference in the fall and throughout the year via webinars.
 Additionally, the CAPRA Training Workshop may be held in conjunction with state association meetings.
 View the upcoming trainings.

 If you are interested in hosting a CAPRA Training, please contact CAPRA@nrpa.org.